 Mr. How Hong holds a Diploma in Sugar Technology (School of Agriculture, University of Mauritius).
 He has 40 years' management experience in the agro-industry, wholesale and distribution sector at Innodis Ltd. He was the Chief Operating Officer for 3 years and then Chief Executive Officer for 8 years prior to retiring in December 2016.
-Mr. How Hong has assumed functions of Executive Director of Mauritius Farms Ltd, and General Manager (Commercial Division) Happy World Ltd.
+Mr. How Hong has assumed functions of Executive Director of Mauritius Farms Ltd, and General Manager (Commercial Division) of Happy World Ltd.

-Directorship in other listed companies: Innodis Ltd and African Domestic Bond Fund (Stock Exchange of Mauritius)
+Directorship in listed companies: Innodis Ltd, MCB India Sovereign Bond ETF and African Domestic Bond Fund (Stock Exchange of Mauritius).